lorin/paxos-poec/README.md

 We're going to implement the Paxos protocol in Burckhardt's pseudocode, using the description in [Paxos Made Simple][PMS].

+To keep things simple, I'm going to assume there's a single Learner, that reliably receives "accepted" messages from all of the acceptors.

+All other message can potentially be lost.

 ```
 // default of Val is undef